PHPCompatibility/PHPCompatibility/.github/CONTRIBUTING.md

 **Note:**
 * It is recommended to include a link to the framework/CMS source file where the backfill is declared when sending in a pull request adding a new backfill for one of these rulesets.
 * If the backfills provided by different major versions of frameworks/CMSes are signficantly different, separate rulesets for the relevant major versions of frameworks/CMSes will be accepted.
-* Framework/CMS specific rulesets should always contain the `<autoload>` directive as included in the [PHPCompatibility ruleset](https://github.com/PHPCompatibility/PHPCompatibility/blob/master/PHPCompatibility/ruleset.xml#L5).
 * Framework/CMS specific ruleset should **_not_** contain a `<config name="testVersion" value="..."/>` directive.

     While a framework/CMS may have a certain minimum PHP version, projects based on the framework/CMS might have a different (higher) minimum PHP version.
     As support for overruling a `<config>` directive [is patchy](https://github.com/squizlabs/PHP_CodeSniffer/issues/1821), it should be recommended to set the desired `testVersion` either from the command line or in a project-specific custom ruleset.
-* When adding a new framework/CMS specific ruleset, please make sure the file is added to the [Travis script](https://github.com/PHPCompatibility/PHPCompatibility/blob/master/.travis.yml#L116) to verify the XML consistency.

 Running the Sniff Tests